Bismuth-Forge/bismuth/README.md

 ### Setting Up for Multi-Screen ###

-Krohnkite supports multi-screen setup, but KWin has to be configured to unlock the full potential of the script.
+Bismuth supports multi-screen setup, but KWin has to be configured to unlock the full potential of the script.

 1. Enable `Separate Screen Focus` under `Window Management` >